 2017 has kept us alerted as well with new data breached being revealed.
 Without any doubt, the most known hack of this year was the one suffered by Equifax.
 The company exposed sensitive data information relating to 143 million American consumers and announced that the cost of this incident was evaluated at $1.4 billion, plus legal fees.
 The CEO’s apology video was ranked as number one on the list of worst apologies of 2017.

-Deloitte has fallen victim of a hack that compromised a server containing emails of top 350 clients, including four US government departments, and the United Nation.
+Deloitte has fallen victim to a hack that compromised a server containing emails of the top 350 clients, including four US government departments, and the United Nation.

 We will surely remember 2018 as the year of Facebook – not only because of the most complex Facebook – Cambridge Analytica political scandal – but also for its security breach initially affecting almost 50 million users’ data (the numbers scaled back to nearly 30 million users later on).
 In regards to the Cambridge Analytica data scandal, Facebook must pay $5 billion fine, following the US Federal Trade Commission (FTC) decision.